eea/eea-storybook/README.md

    Inside it, you will find the Plone database, the site changes are persisted inside it.

-8. Start frontend in production mode
+8. Start frontend in develop mode without the need to build the JS resources

+        yarn start

+9. Or start frontend in production mode

          yarn start:prod

-9. Start frontend in develop mode without the need to build the JS resources

-        yarn start

 10. See application at http://localhost:3000